How to Get Into Dartmouth

 This tells us that Dartmouth’s admissions officers are looking for someone genuine.
 Dartmouth wants students who are comfortable being themselves.
 Want to make sure your essay best captures your genuine self?
 Here’s some advice from JonathanAlter, Class of 2021, through AdmitSee:

-On the High School Curriculum page, more is revealed:
+On the former High School Curriculum page, more is revealed:

 We don’t have specific high school course requirements, but students are encouraged to take the most rigorous classes available in their school.